ziaulhuda/tweetSearch/README.md

 Things you may want to cover:

 * Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+2.4.1p111

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+rspec

 * Deployment instructions
+Need to create config/initializers/twitter_credentials.rb as mentioned in https://github.com/sferik/twitter/blob/master/examples/Configuration.md#single-user-authentication with valid API keys._

 * ...